zezking/OMDB-movie-search/README.md

 # Getting Started Movie Search App

-This project is Esemble System take home assignment
+This project is Ensemble System take home assignment

 ## Before start

-Please create a .env and enter the omdb api key.
+Please create a .env and enter the OMDB api key.
 You can use this api key `4dff90e1` temporarily.

 ## Available Scripts